Skip to main content

 The newborn gorilla at Woodland Park Zoo, held close by mom Jamani.
 Photo: Jeremy Dwyer-Lindgren | Woodland Park Zoo

-This newest baby is the most recent in a string of new events and exhibits at Woodland Park Zoo.
+These new babies are the most recent in a string of new events and exhibits at Woodland Park Zoo.
 The long-awaited Forest Trailhead opened May 1; the Family Farm is transforming into Wild Encounters; and earlier this year two adorable lion cubs were born.

 “We’re happy to report that Jamani so far is showing good maternal skills.
 She’s holding the baby close to her bosom, the baby is nursing, and mom and baby are bonding,” said Arden Robert, Animal Care Manager of Primates at Woodland Park Zoo, in a press release.
-She is holding the baby so close, in fact, that the zoo has not yet been able to confirm the sex of the new baby gorilla.
-Talk about attachment parenting!

 Who are the baby gorilla’s parents?

-This is Jamani’s second time welcoming a little one; she gave birth to a son in 2012 at the North Carolina Zoo.
-The baby’s father is silverback Nadaya, and this is his first offspring.
+This is Jamani’s and Olympia’s second time welcoming a little one; both gave birth to babies in 2012 at the North Carolina Zoo and successfully raised their babies together.
+The father of both babies is silverback Nadaya, and these are his first offspring.

 When can we see the baby gorilla?